Board of Trustees

 Margaret Williams - Finance Officer

 Margaret comes to Te Whakaora after 17 years experience in the commercial world, and is skilled in all aspects of administration and accounts.
-Originally from Tauranga, she is a former Manurewa local.
-Margaret's coming to Te Whakaora is a realised life-long dream to work with an organisation that believes in, and restores vulnerable families.
-Passionate about reaching vulnerable people "one by one", Margaret brings a unique combination of heart and skill to our team as our Financial Officer, tracking donations and overseeing accounts and administration.
+Margaret brings a unique combination of heart and skill to our team as our Financial Officer, tracking donations and overseeing accounts and administration.

 Elyse Stubbington - Events Coordinator

-Elyse has completed a two year 'Parents as First Teachers' programme in New Zealand – a parent education and support programme that helps parents understand how their infant develops and learns.
-She has also achieved a Playcentre Education Diploma, Level 2, developing knowledge and skills to help new parents raise and educate their children and is raising three children herself.
-Elyse brings a strong work ethic to her role as Events Coordinator, along with valuable analytical and problem-solving skills.
-Her role includes event management for our community programmes and initiatives , and administration.
+Elyse has completed a two year 'Parents as First Teachers' programme in New Zealand, has achieved a Playcentre Education Diploma, Level 2, and brings a strong work ethic as well as valuable analytical and problem-solving skills to her role as Events Coordinator.
 Elyse was born and raised in Manurewa, and is a graduate of Te Whakaora's programmes.

 Len Moodley - Service Delivery Manager

 Len joined the team with his wife Priscilla in March 2017 after emigrating from Pretoria, South Africa.
-He served in the South African Police Service for a period of 16 years, with roles in Crime and Prevention, Training and Development, and Risk Management.
-He then worked in the corporate sector in Insurance Investigations and Assessing for a period of 10 years, working with large corporates such as Outsurance, Auto and General, and Santam.
-His most recent role was Head of Supply Chain and Assessing for Standard Bank Insurance Services.
-Len also travelled to several countries in Africa on mission trips - empowering communities through training and development, and has served as a local church Elder and leader in Kwa Zulu Natal and Gauteng.
+He served in the South African Police Service for a period of 16 years, then worked in the corporate sector in Insurance Investigations and Assessing for a period of 10 years.
+Len also travelled around Africa on mission trips - empowering communities through training and development, and has served as a local church Elder and leader.
 As an experienced coach and mentor, he served on the Board of non-profit organisation Africa Hands of Love.
-Len graduated with an Honours Degree in Risk Management and Policing from the University of South Africa, and has a Diploma in Human resources from Technikon South Africa

 Priscilla Moodley - Community & People Manager

 Priscilla joined the team with her husband Len in March 2017 after emigrating from South Africa.
 She served in the public sector for a period of 26 years, including 16 years in the South African Police Service in Crime Prevention and Media/Communications roles.
-In consecutive years, Priscilla was twice awarded the honour of Police Woman of the Year.
-Her role in social crime prevention was to bridge the gap between the police and the community in addressing social factors that contributed to criminal activity, and developed valuable experience dealing with issues of substance abuse, dysfunctional families, sexual crimes, violence against women and children and other factors negatively affecting communities.
-For the last 10 years, Priscilla served as a Director at the department of National Treasury combatting fraud and corruption.
-She has travelled to several countries in Africa on mission trips and served her local church as an Elder and Leader.
-Along with her husband Len, she was responsible for setting up the non-profit organisation, Africa Hands of Love.
-Priscilla graduated with an Honours Degree Cum Laude in Risk Management and a National Diploma in Policing from the University of South Africa.
+Priscilla was twice awarded the honour of Police Woman of the Year, working to bridge the gap between police and the community in addressing social factors that contributed to criminal activity, including issues of substance abuse and dysfunctional families.
+She has travelled around Africa on mission trips and served her local church as an Elder and Leader.
+Along with her husband Len, she set up the non-profit organisation, Africa Hands of Love.

 ADVISOR: Dr Myron Friesen – Senior Lecturer and Researcher, Child and Adolescent Development and Family Psychology, University of Canterbury